digitalocean/Kubernetes-Starter-Kit-Developers/09-scaling-application-workloads/hpa.md

       -f "09-scaling-application-workloads/assets/manifests/prometheus-adapter-values-v${HELM_CHART_VERSION}.yaml"
     ```

-If everything went well, you can query the custom metrics API, and observe the new metric being present (you can install [jq](https://stedolan.github.io/jq), and have the results printed nicely):
+If everything went well, you can query the custom metrics API, and observe the new metric (you can install [jq](https://stedolan.github.io/jq), and have the results printed nicely):

 ```shell
 kubectl get --raw="/apis/custom.metrics.k8s.io/v1beta1/namespaces/prometheus-custom-metrics-test/pods/*/http_requests_per_second" | jq .